-Thus in this special case only the first two and the last two $P$--types are there.
+Thus in this special case only the first two and the last two $P$--types can occur.

 In the homogeneous model $G/P$, our parallel section is determined by an isotropic vector in $\Bbb R^{p+1,q+1}$, and it is evident that the first two and the last two of the five $P$--orbits consist of isolated points, and open subsets, respectively.
 For the middle $P$--type, we observe that taking the tractor inner product of $s$ with the preferred ray defines the solution $\si\in\Ga(\Cal E[1])$ underlying $s$.
-The orbit under consideration consists of the zero set of this section except for the single point where $s$ lies in $\Cal T^1$.
-But it is evident that this single point is the only one in which the hypersurface orthogonal to $s$ is not transversal to the tangent space of the null--cone, which implies that our orbit is a smooth hypersurface in the homogeneous model.
+The orbit under consideration consists of the zero set of this section except for the two points where $s$ lies in $\Cal T^1$.
+But it is evident that these two points are the only ones in which the hypersurface orthogonal to $s$ is not transversal to the tangent space of the null--cone, which implies that our orbit is a smooth hypersurface in the homogeneous model.
 Hence we obtain the claimed form of the curved orbit decomposition.